 Dr. Walton (UCL Geography) concluded: “While bumblebees and honeybees are known to be super pollinators they also preferentially target the most prolific nectar and pollen sources.

 “Moths may appear to be less effective pollinators by comparison, but their high diversity and abundance may make them critical to pollination in ways that we still need to understand.
 Our research sheds light on a little known world of nocturnal plant-insect interactions that might be vital to the look and smell of our precious countryside and to the crops that we grow.”

-Reference: “Nocturnal pollinators strongly contribute to pollen transport of wild flowers in an agricultural landscape” by Walton, R., Sayer, C., Bennion, H., Axmacher, J., 13 May 2020, Biology Letters.
+Reference: “Nocturnal pollinators strongly contribute to pollen transport of wild flowers in an agricultural landscape” by Richard E. Walton, Carl D. Sayer, Helen Bennion and Jan C. Axmacher, 13 May 2020, Biology Letters.